viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 {{% /tab %}}
 {{% tab name="Flutter" %}}

-Flutter code must be launched from inside a running Flutter application, so to get started programming your rover with Flutter you should follow the instructions to [Build a Flutter App that Integrates with Viam](/tutorials/control/flutter-app/).
+Flutter code must be launched from inside a running Flutter application.
+To get started programming your rover with Flutter, follow the instructions to [Build a Flutter App that Integrates with Viam](/tutorials/control/flutter-app/).

 {{% /tab %}}
 {{< /tabs >}}